We aim for all pupils to develop:

 - a passion for and commitment to a diverse range of musical activities.

-Pupils are taught the essential knowledge and skills through the Charanga scheme of work, which adopts an integrated, practical, exploratory and child-led approach to musical learning.
+Pupils are taught the essential knowledge and skills through the use and adaptation of the Kapow Primary Curriculum.
+This adopts an integrated, practical, exploratory and child-led approach to musical learning, meeting the requirements of the National Curriculum for Music and suggested approaches of the Model Music Curriculum.
 The interrelated dimensions of music weave through the units to encourage the development of musical skills as the learning progresses through listening and appraising, differing musical activities (including creating and exploring) and performing.

 Musical teaching and learning is not neat or linear.
 The strands of musical learning, presented within the lesson plans and the on-screen resources, are part of the learning spiral.
 Over time, children can both develop new musical skills and concepts, and re-visit established musical skills and concepts.
 Repeating a musical skill doesn’t necessarily mean their progress is slowing down or their development is moving backwards.
 It's just shifting within the spiral.
 Mastery means both a deeper understanding of musical skills and concepts and learning something new.

-In addition to the teaching of class music, our intention is to offer Key stage 2 children the opportunity to learn an instrument and join a singing group through 21-22.
+In addition to the teaching of class music, our intention is to offer all Key stage 2 children the opportunity to learn an instrument and join a singing group through 2022-2023.